 There is evidence of homophobic persecution recorded in a gospel, two deaths occurred, but the evidence is complex.

 It’s like discovering a grave site in some woods in Poland and having to figure out what happened to the victims, when and why.
-Instead of digging in the ground, you have to dig through old documents.
+But instead of digging in the ground, you have to dig through old, familiar documents.

 If you’re looking for a polished little parable or miracle story, with a tidy beginning, middle, and pithy maxim at the end, this isn’t that kind of thing.